The Symbolism of Windows and Doors Portals of Consciousness

 When most people hear the term self-observation, they think of the senses or observing the body.
 But it’s really about being able to monitor your thoughts and feelings without judgment.
 The last part is the hardest because we learn to assign values to everything.
 When we judge, we give values such as good or bad, and this assessment changes the intrinsic value of whatever we observe.
 Our valuation of the thought distorts the original.

 So, the key to self-observation is learning to do so without judging, accepting yourself as you, then enabling you to change it.
 If you try to change any thought pattern, you must first take it in its original form.
 To do this, we need to think logically.
 That is why we must first enhance our ability to reason.
-Then we can use the insight to apply techniques for self-observation.
+Then, we can use the insight to apply techniques for self-observation.

 Intuition

-The third of the 4 windows of self is our intuition.
+The third of the four windows of self is our intuition.
 It’s the ability to discern the hidden with the heart.
 The window is the window of unrelenting love.
 Once we can think logically without the inference of mythology and superstition, we can observe our thoughts without judgment.
 Clarity of inward observation opens the window to allow our intuition to speak.
 Expanding our range of intuition increases our ability to discern fact from fiction.

 Once we have a foundation of common sense, our intuitive mind makes more sense.
 When reasoning and intuition work together, the third window of awareness opens, and the Observer shows up.